Contact our Customer Care Team:

 Placeholder for UMAP figure:

-The UMAP figure here will be generated by using ONLY samples uploaded on the first tab [Prediction] or the default built-in testing dataset after clicking [Predict with Random forest].
-The UMAP plot reflects actual bacterial abundance within each sample of the batch.
-Predicted values are not used as variables in the plot but only for coloring purposes as metadata.
+The UMAP figure here will be generated using ONLY samples uploaded on the [Predictions] tab (or the built-in test dataset) after clicking [Predict with Random Forest].
+The UMAP plot reflects actual bacterial abundance within each sample.
+Predicted values are not used as UMAP variables but only for colouring.

 The parameters on the left control the shape of the UMAP plot.
 These parameters are arbitrarily chosen and are likely to have the most significant effect on the embedding shape.